HugoLis/hugolis.github.io/el-trackpad.md

 El Trackpad takes your privacy very seriously.
 It does not gather personally identifiable information and it does not transmit your information anywhere.

-El Trackpad may collect aggregated and anonymized statistics, such as the percentage of users who use particular features, to improve the app.
 If El Trackpad, or substantially all of its assets were acquired, or if the app goes out of business or enters bankruptcy, this policy and its effects may change or be amended.

 Altough changes are likely to be minor, El Trackpad reserves the right to change its privacy policy from time to time in El Trackpad's sole discretion.
 Your continued use of the app after any change in this privacy policy will constitute your acceptance of such change.
 By using El Trackpad, you consent to this privacy policy.